THE TRUTH ABOUT ADDICTION

 Clients meet Jesus and discover life-transforming hope, strength, and purpose through a personal relationship with Him.

 Dollars for Change

 Every dollar changes the life of a person struggling with addiction.

-Every dollar provides a necessary tool, resource, and relationship to see an addict through the most important changes of his life.
+Every dollar provides a necessary tool, resource, and relationship to see someone suffering with addiction through the most important changes of their life.